So What Chord - Jazz Rhythm Guitar Lesson - Modal Comping

 - On 2017-01-24

-The origin of the "so what chord" name would be due to its use by the jazz pianist Bill Evans in the modal tune "So what" by Miles Davis.
-This is is a cool and modern sounding chord voicing often used as an alternative to quartal voicings.
+This is a cool and modern sounding chord voicing often used as an alternative to quartal voicings.
 It is built with a fourth chord on the bottom (3 perfect fourths stacked) and a major third added on the top.
-This particular chord was originally played on a piano, but it is quite interesting to play it on the guitar to support rhythmically and harmonically a soloist over a modal tune.

 This jazz guitar rhythm lesson with tabs and diagrams provides you some interesting ideas of comping inspired by McCoy Tyner's playing on "impressions" by John Coltrane.